 1. Use Your Phone to Your Advantage

 We all play with our phones throughout the day, and get the weekly screen-time updates to prove it!
 Start new habits and use those moments to study.
-Get some reading done while you’re on the treadmill (or on the train, when we start taking more trains again), or jot down some lyrics while you’re in bed.
+Get some reading done while you’re on the treadmill (or on the train), or jot down some lyrics while you’re in bed.
 Also, you probably don’t need to check the news quite as often as you are!
 Use some of those moments where you would be reading your phone for news and social media updates, to read your phone for class!
 Mobile-friendly classes are great for being productive on the go!

 2. Get Started Early